MazenMohamed203/salaatprayertime/README.md

 ## Configuration
 Right-click the widget and select "Configure..." to set your location, calculation preferences, and display options.
-You can click on the pause icon in the widget to pause when Quran is playing.
+You can click on the pause icon in the widget to pause and resume when Quran is playing.

 ---
 Developed by Mazen. *(Based on initial work by Hamza Nasher-Alneam, with thanks to @ammar-elmesaly and @MrGueest for their contributions to the original project).*